Kofi Abrefa Busia: Early life and education

 He was educated at Methodist School, Wenchi, Mfantsipim School, Cape Coast, then at Wesley College, Kumasi, from 1931 to 1932.
 He taught at Wesley College and left to study at Achimota College in 1935 and taught there.
 He gained his first degree with Honours in Medieval and Modern History from the University of London, through correspondence during this period.
-He then went on to study at University College, Oxford, where he was the college's first African student.
+He then went on to study at University College, Oxford.
 He returned to the Gold Coast in 1942.
 He took a BA (Hons) in Philosophy, Politics, and Economics (1941, MA 1946) and a DPhil in Social Anthropology in 1947 at Nuffield College, Oxford, with a thesis entitled "The position of the chief in the modern political system of Ashanti: a study of the influence of contemporary social changes on Ashanti political institutions".
 He was a Fulbright scholar in 1954.